cloud-gov/cg-site/content/docs/ops/maintenance-list.md

 ## Review and respond to open alerts

-Review all recent alerts and notifications delivered to `cg-notifications` and `#cloud-gov-atlas-news`.
+Review all recent alerts and notifications delivered to `cg-notifications` and [`#cg-platform-news`](https://gsa-tts.slack.com/messages/cg-platform-news/).

 ### Are there no alerts or notifications?
 Verify the monitoring system is functioning correctly and confirm that alerts are reaching their expected destinations.